tumagonx/nwjs_docs_old/Preserve-window-state-between-sessions.md

-First you need to lazily show the window until your app loads previous state:
+First you need to hide the window until your app loads previous state, so be sure you got in package.json this line:

 ```json
 {